fluent-vue/fluent-vue/docs/fluent-syntax.md

 ---
-description:
+description: The bulk of functionality of fluent-vue comes from the power of Fluent syntax.
+All the pluralization, date, time, and number formatting are handled by Fluent.
-keywords: vue.js, vue, js, i18n, internationalization, localization, fluent, ftl, pluralization, plural,
+keywords: vue.js, vue, js, i18n, internationalization, localization, fluent, ftl, pluralization, plural, date format, number format
 ---

 # Fluent syntax